evanx/redex/README.md

 Also note that multiple workers can operate off a single consumer queue for scalability and resilience.

 Redix processors are themselves a class of microservices.
-However, the difference between Redix processors and the application microservices they support, is that they are just the plumbing for those microservices.
+However, they are just the low-level plumbing for application microservices.

 ## Processors